2020 European Men's Handball Championship: Qualified teams

 Note: Bold indicates champion for that year.
 Italic indicates host for that year.

+Marketing

+The official anthem of the competition is "All for us", made and performed by Swedish DJ and producer Wahlstedt.

 Draw

 The draw was held at the Erste Bank Campus in Vienna on 28 June 2019.

 Seeding

 The seedings were announced on 17 June 2019.

 Squads

 Match officials

 On 21 August 2019, 23 couples were announced.
 On 27 December 2019, EHF replaced the Serbian referee pair Nenad Nikolić and Dušan Stojković with the Latvian referee pair Zigmārs Sondors and Renārs Līcis, due to an injury and late recovery of Nikolić in late October.

 Preliminary round

 All times are local (UTC+1).